 This blackberry cobbler ice cream recipe has three parts—all super easy to make.
 First, there is a creamy, custard base.
 Next, the fresh blackberries get mixed with a little sugar for the cobbler filling component.
 And finally, I baked what is essentially a cobbler topping (similar to a crumble top on a muffin) and that also gets mixed in.
 The KitchenAid stand mixer includes 10 speeds and is compatible with a variety of attachments, making it so easy to mix, knead or whip ingredients together.
 The end result is a rich and delicious ice cream that tastes and has some texture like blackberry cobbler.
 It’s so good!

 The cobbler topping is great for mixing into the ice cream, but I also ended up keeping about 1/4 of the mix to sprinkle on top of the ice cream just before serving.
 Totally optional but this made it feel almost like a sundae to me, so I thought I’d mention it. 🙂

 The ice cream base is great in all kinds of ice cream recipes, so you could totally change this up if you aren’t feeling the blackberry cobbler.
 The recipe includes some softened cream cheese, which gives it a slight tang similar to cheesecake (yum!!!).
-Using the KitchenAid 5 Speed Diamond Blender, I like to blend the cream cheese with the milk and sugar before heating and adding eggs (see recipe below).
+Using the blender I like to blend the cream cheese with the milk and sugar before heating and adding eggs (see recipe below).
 This ensures that the cream cheese gets incorporated really well, resulting in a super smooth ice cream consistency.
 So although it’s not 100% necessary it’s a great little trick.